laanp/Icarus_Mods/README.md

 - No fall damage, 5000kg of carry weight, boosted stamina, speed, health, swim and run stats
 - All slot stack sizes changed to 100 (except specialty items, like fillables, tackle box and Seed Pouch.
 Salt, Charcoal and Paints are increased to 1,000 & Fiber to 500)
 - Base inventory slots for player changed from 24 - 42
+- Adds (+2) aux. slots to ANY envirosuit - does not show in specs, but will appear on planet.
 - Adds crafting of Epoxy from wood, & Salt from Stone at Character crafting level
 - 5 x base stomach food slots (plus additional (1) due to food/farming talent, if unlocked)
 - Crop plots/mounds no longer get 'Seed Fatigue' debuff after harvesting.